-Medishare members are encouraged to choose a medical Medishare provider within their network.
-Members are responsible for a $35 provider fee for doctors and hospitalizations, and a $200 provider fee for emergency room care.
-These fees must be paid even after the AHP is reached and these installments do not apply to the AHP.
+MediShare members are encouraged to choose a medical MediShare provider within their network.
+Members are responsible for a $35 provider fee for doctors and hospitalizations and a $200 provider fee for emergency room care.
+These fees must be paid even after the AHP is reached; these installments do not apply to the AHP.

-Medishare members have 24/7 access to telehealth doctors through MDLIVE.
-Members login to the member center, choose from a list of available providers based on their location and set up an immediate consultation by phone or video.
+MediShare members have 24/7 access to telehealth doctors through MDLIVE.
 This service is for non-emergencies.
-The doctor can review symptoms, provide a diagnosis, and order prescriptions.
+The doctor can review symptoms, provide a diagnosis, and order prescription drugs.

-Medishare members receive 20% to 60% savings on most dental care through the Careington network.
-Services included in the Medishare pricing include routine oral exams, unlimited cleanings, and major work such as dentures, crowns, and root canals.
+MediShare members receive 20% to 60% savings on most dental care through the Careington network.
+Services in the MediShare pricing include routine oral exams, unlimited cleanings, and major work such as dentures, crowns, and root canals.

 Members receive 5% to 30% off the retail price of eyewear with the Superior Vision discount program.
 Members are eligible for discounts on exams, eyeglasses, contact lenses, and LASIK at more than 40,000 participating provider locations.

-Medishare uses typical security measures to protect personal and financial information online, such as a Secured Socket Layer (SSL).
+MediShare uses standard security measures to protect personal and financial information online, such as a Secured Socket Layer (SSL).

-Reviewers on Healthsharing tended to rank Medishare very low.
+Most reviewers on Healthsharing gave Medi-Share a very low score.
 The most frequent complaint was the company denying payment.
-These reviews are written by customers.

 A review from August 1st, 2020 claims: “ I thought this would be a good option because I needed affordable healthcare.
 I’m healthy and had never been hospitalized until the end of last year.
 I had almost 60K in medical bills.
 Medi-share refused to pay, falsely stating, pre-existing condition.
 I spend my days helping people with severe trauma and now I’m looking at probably having to file for medical bankruptcy.”